openaps/AndroidAPSdocs/docs/EN/Usage/making-sport-with-AAPS.md

 ##  Cycling

-The first example we have chosen is cycling.

 :::{admonition} take a friend with you - at least on your first trials
 :class: information
 A gerneral very good idea can be to take a good friend with you on the first rides.